neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

-To harden against some controller instance creating some work in `safekeeper_timeline_pending_ops` and then disappearing without anyone pickup up the job per sk reconcilers apart from explicit wakups should scan for work periodically.
+To harden against some controller instance creating some work in `safekeeper_timeline_pending_ops` and then disappearing without anyone pickup up the job per sk reconcilers apart from explicit wakeups should scan for work periodically.
 It is possible to remove that though if all db updates are protected with leadership token/term -- then such scans are needed only after leadership is acquired.